odair-pedro/odair-pedro/README.md

 ### Hi there!
 #### Welcome to my GitHub 😃

-- I'm a Software Architect/Developer, currently working on [Ambevtech](https://ambevtech.com.br/) 👨‍💼
+- I'm a Software Architect/Developer, currently working on __MercadoLibre__
+- Data Science and Machine Learning :robot: student in my free time
 - A Linux 🐧 and Open Source 📖 enthusiastic

 #### Some of my favorite tecnologies